Project Runway: Production

-On July 4, 2006, the show's producers, The Weinstein Company, announced a five-year deal that would relocate the show to Lifetime, beginning with Season 6.
+On July 4, 2006, the show's producers, The Weinstein Company, announced a five-year deal that would relocate the show to Lifetime, beginning with season 6.
 In response, NBCUniversal filed a lawsuit against the Weinstein Company for violating its contract rights.
 A September 2008 court decision granted NBCU's request for an injunction, preventing Lifetime from promoting or exhibiting "Runway" until further notice.

-On April 1, 2009, the lawsuit between The Weinstein Company and NBCUniversal was settled, with Weinstein agreeing to pay NBC an undisclosed sum for the right to move the show to Lifetime.
-Season 6 began airing on Lifetime on August 20, 2009.
-On August 27, 2009, NBC Universal wound up gaining partial ownership of Lifetime, when A&E Television Networks, which was already partially owned by NBC, acquired the channel's parent company, Lifetime Entertainment Services.
+On April 1, 2009, the lawsuit between The Weinstein Company and NBCUniversal was settled, with Weinstein agreeing to pay NBCU an undisclosed sum for the right to move the show to Lifetime.
+Season 6 began airing on Lifetime on August 20.
+On August 27, NBCUniversal wound up gaining partial ownership of Lifetime, when A&E Television Networks, which was already partially owned by NBCU, acquired the channel's parent company, Lifetime Entertainment Services.
 It premiered on the Slice channel in Canada on September 12.

-Following the show's sixteenth season, NBC reacquired the rights to the show, as a result of the bankruptcy of the Weinstein Company; Weinstein Company's assets, which including Project Runway, were acquired by Lantern Entertainment in March 2018, and by May 2018, NBC's Bravo Media LLC.
-NBC announced in May 2018 that the show would move back to Bravo as a reboot of the series.
-By September 2018, host Heidi Klum and mentor Tim Gunn announced they were leaving Project Runway to start a new reality competition show for Amazon Studios; judge Zac Posen also stated he was leaving the show.
-By October 2018, Bravo announced that Klum and Gunn would be replaced, respectively, by supermodel Karlie Kloss and the winner of Season 4, Christian Siriano.
-Additionally, fashion designer Brandon Maxwell and former Teen Vogue editor-in-chief Elaine Welteroth were joining Nina Garcia as permanent judges.
-As of Season 19, Karlie Kloss was no longer the host and Christian Siriano was handling both hosting and mentoring of designers.
+Following the show's sixteenth season, NBCUniversal reacquired the rights to the show, as a result of the bankruptcy of the Weinstein Company; Weinstein Company's assets, which including Project Runway, were acquired by Lantern Entertainment in March 2018, and by May, NBCU's Bravo Media LLC.
+NBCU announced in May 2018 that the show would return to Bravo.
+By September, host Heidi Klum and mentor Tim Gunn announced they were leaving Project Runway to start a new reality competition show for Amazon Studios; judge Zac Posen also stated he was leaving the show.
+By October, Bravo announced that Klum and Gunn would be replaced, respectively, by supermodel Karlie Kloss and season 4 winner Christian Siriano.
+Additionally, fashion designer Brandon Maxwell and former Teen Vogue editor-in-chief Elaine Welteroth joined Nina Garcia as permanent judges.
+As of season 19, Kloss is no longer host, with Siriano handling both duties of host and mentor.
+Heidi Klum returned as host in 2025.